 The warming trend in Myrtle Beach begins in March, with temperatures usually hitting the low 70s by April and reaching idyllic daytime highs in the upper 70s and low 80s by May.
-Now's the time to send a group e-mail to your girlfriends and start lining up your calendars.
+That means now's the time to send a group text to your girlfriends and start lining up your calendars.
 With so much variety offered, all you need to bring to ensure a good time is plenty of SPF—and a solid game plan for your vacation.
 That's where we come in.

 Myrtle Beach Hotels and Resorts

 If having a central location to slather on sunscreen together in the morning (or sip nightcaps in your pajamas at day's end) is key for your group, book a stay at the Island Vista Resort, where the multi-room suites sleep up to 10 and feature amenities such as full kitchens, cozy living and dining areas, ocean-view balconies, and laundry machines.
 It's billed as "the only oceanfront hotel for nearly a mile in either direction."
 So, with big buffers separating the resort's wide, clean beach from the nearest hotels, it feels fully removed from the rowdy crowds and miniature golf madness of the city's more densely developed areas.

 Two miles northeast of the Island Vista Resort, there's also Myrtle Beach Marriott Resort & Spa at Grande Dunes, which is the gold standard of the Grand Strand.
 Here, the lack of large-group lodging options is offset by luxe, recently refreshed rooms and a quiet, full-service spa.
 Pair beach views with spa experiences, and you're setting yourself up for a fantastic vacation indeed.
 No matter where you stay, pack the essentials: lightweight layers, a wide-brimmed hat, and plenty of SPF.
 The town's vibe is casual, but you'll want to bring a few nicer outfits for nights out.